daattali/beautiful-jekyll/README.md

 ### Highly customizable

-Many personalization settings in `_config.yml`, such as setting your name and site's description, changing the background colour/image, setting your avatar to add a little image in the navigation bar, customizing the links in the menus, customizing what social media links to show in the footer, etc.
+Many personalization settings in `_config.yml`, such as setting your name and site's description, changing the background colour/image, setting your avatar to add a little image in the navigation bar, and many more.

+### Two-level navigation menu

+If you have too many pages and your menu is getting cluttered, **Beautiful Jekyll** allows you to separate your menu into two levels for  better page organization.

+### Links to your social media

+You can easily add links to your email, phone, and all your social media accounts in the footer of every page.
+You can show as much or as little information as you want.

+### Adding Google Analytics to track page views

+Beautiful Jekyll lets you easily add Google Analytics to all your pages.
+This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
+To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

+### Sharing blog posts on social media

+By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
+You can choose to enable/disable specific social media websites in the `_config.yml` file.
+You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.

 ### Allowing users to leave comments